EU fears spread of nuclear arms as US readies to quit pact

 NATO-Secretary-General Jens Stoltenberg has said that Russia showed no sign as late as last week that it was willing to return to compliance in talks with allied ambassadors.

-“The fear is to see proliferation, to see nuclear weapons developed, which are weapons that are dangerous for the entire territory of Europe,” Belgian Foreign Minister Didier Reynders told reporters at a meeting with his EU counterparts in Romania.
+“The fear is to see proliferation, to see nuclear weapons developed, which are weapons that are dangerous for the entire territory of Europe,” Belgian Foreign Minister Didier Reynders said.

 “I hope that our American colleagues, including outside the treaty framework, are going to keep working on this dialogue with Russia,” he said.
 “It’s not by leaving the multilateral framework that we’re going to succeed in having greater pressure or efficiency in the fight against nonproliferation.”